 On returning from our walk we will wade out into the crystal clear waters of Great Bay to learn how the famous Bruny Island oysters are farmed and shuck them straight out of the water.
 The perfect way to cool down after a walk!

 Day two might begin with a gentle thumping past your tent.
-While the inquisitive wallaby isn’t your wake up call, his visit, or the promise of warm croissants might lure you from your crisp sheets of king-size luxury to reunite with us at the rustic wooden dining table once more.
+While the inquisitive wallaby isn’t your wake up call, his visit, or the promise of warm croissants might lure you from your crisp sheets to reunite with us at the rustic wooden dining table once more.

 Today’s walk is East Cloudy Head for views of Tasmania’s far south and the wild Southern Ocean.
 The five-hour (14km) journey begins by walking the length of Cloudy Bay Beach.
 Windswept and beautiful, the walk then leads us into coastal heath and up toward spectacular views of Bruny Island’s rugged south coast.

-This morning you can choose a leisurely start or have some time to yourself and explore our 100 acre property and try to spot some of Bruny Island’s 150 species of birds (including all 12 Tasmanian endemics).
-Once we farewell camp, our goal is to climb through ancient Gondwanan rainforest to the highest point of Bruny Island, Mt Mangana (4km, 3 hrs).
+This morning you can choose a leisurely start or have some time to yourself and explore our 100-acre property and try to spot some of Bruny Island’s 150 species of birds (including all 12 Tasmanian endemics).
+Once we farewell camp, our goal is to climb through the ancient Gondwanan rainforest to the highest point of Bruny Island, Mt Mangana (4km, 3 hrs).

 To finish your long weekend in style, Ray Jones at The Jetty Café’s deck will serve a multi-course lunch of Bruny Island produce as we await the arrival of our private boat on the beach below.
 There will also be some time to explore the gallery showcasing some of Bruny’s 60+ artists.
 The return boat trip to Hobart offers a scenic farewell to your adventure.
 Before you know it you’ll be back at the Tasmanian capital, likely wondering if the long weekend was one big thrilling daydream from your office chair.